 2008 Fatima Jalboosh, Hashemite University

 Several of the Frederick-Wenger awardees remain part of the ACOR family, for example:

-- Nizar al Adarbeh recently joined ACOR as Chief of Party of the new USAID SCHEP initiative.
+- Nizar al Adarbeh joined ACOR as Chief of Party of the USAID SCHEP initiative, from 2016-2021.

-- Samya (Khalaf) Kafafi is today the ACOR Assistant Librarian.
+- Samya (Khalaf) Kafafi is today ACOR’s Assistant Librarian.

 Background of the Frederick-Wenger Memorial Fellowship

 The Frederick-Wenger Memorial Fellowship was created by the late Nan Frederick in 2004 to honor the memory of her late husband, Dr. Francis L. Wenger.
 Since her death in 2011, the fellowship has been made in her memory as well.
 The first award was given in 2007 and is awarded annually since that time.

 The couple shared a mutual interest in preserving the cultural heritage of Jordan by advancing the higher education of Jordanian students.
 They first came to Jordan in 1983.
 At that time, Nan was Deputy Director of the American School and Hospitals Abroad (ASHA) program, while Francis was head of the Department of Physical Medicine at the Washington Hospital Center, as well as an associate professor and lecturer at George Washington and Georgetown Universities.

 Nan retired in 1991 and joined the ACOR Board of Trustees.
 Francis worked with American and Jordanian physicians to help develop pediatric rehabilitation services in Jordan and he also helped facilitate the donation of an important private library collection to the ACOR Library in 1987.
 Please help ACOR to honor the memory of this remarkable couple and their commitment to Jordanian higher education and cultural heritage.

 To donate to this fellowship, please click here and write “Frederick-Wenger” under the “Additional Details” section of the donation form.